TheBestCo/eslint-config/README.md

 1. `npm install --save-dev eslint-config-phaistos-networks eslint`
 2. add `"extends": "phaistos-networks/legacy"` to your .eslintrc

-### If you want to have eslint installed globally, i.e running eslint in termila
+### If you want to have eslint installed globally, i.e running eslint in terminal (CLI)

 ```bash